nickmackenzie/hangman/README.md

 **Next Steps:**
 I would like refactor the code a bit better with the way I share functions with the normal mode and arcade mode.
 I basically just copied and pasted my whole JS file twice to get the two modes and I think there might be a better way to do this.
 Also, I feel like my trophy system needs some tweaking because I feel like that script running every ten seconds slows down my machine after awhile.

+**Bugs/Errors:**
+When the first trophy appears, it creates a huge empty space at the bottom of the web page.
+It also shifts the the whole entire game a bit.
+This only happens once.
+I would like to try and solve that.